TTFH/TDLL/README.md

 Return value
 list (table) – Indexed table with vertices of the water

+SetWaterVertex(water, index, vertex)
+Arguments
+water (number) – Water handle
+index (number) – Index of the vertex vertex (table) – Vector with the new position of the vertex Return value none

 path = GetScriptPath(script)
 Arguments
 script (number) – Script handle